Technology Last update on Mar 01nd, 2026

 How different types of hearing aids work?

-• retro-auricular or BTE: placed behind the ear, they have a transparent tube that connect the hearing aid to an earpiece that fits over the ear canal.
-These are ideal for people with severe or profound hearing loss;
+• Behind-the-ear (BTE) hearing aids – These sit comfortably behind the ear and use a clear tube to connect the device to an earpiece that sits inside the ear canal.
+BTE hearing aids are ideal for individuals with severe or profound hearing loss, offering powerful amplification and durability.

 Customised hearing aids